decompals/decompedia/platforms/playstation.md

 ## Compilers

-All (?)
-PlayStation games use flavours of the GCC compiler; typically the PSYQ toolchain from SN Systems.
+The vast majority of PlayStation games use GCC-derived compilers as this was the compiler shipped with the official toolchain (PSYQ/SDevTC), however it's not impossible for games to have used a different compiler as is the case with Tokimeki Memorial (RISCompiler/IRIX-derived compiler) or Digimon World (Codewarrior).

 The existing tools designed to support N64 decompilation, such as **m2c**, **asm-differ**, and **decomp-permuter**, are built to work with ELF object files.
 Since the PSYQ toolchain generates proprietary object files, tools have been created to convert these into standard ELF objects.
 Alternatively, projects like **maspsx** can be used to produce output identical to PSYQ compilers and assemblers, but natively in ELF format.

-- PSYQ (GCC)
+- PSYQ/SDevTC (GCC)
+- CodeWarrior (MWCC)
+- RISCompiler

 ## Tools